-Proposal Conference: Based on review of the July 15, 2013 submissions, parties will be invited to present to their proposals.
+Proposal Conference: Based on review of the July 15, 2013 submissions, parties will be invited to present to their proposals on July 22-23, 2013.

 Method of developing the potential vendor or provider list: Potential vendor list has been developed based on research and recommendations from ATRT 2 members and ICANN staff.
 Potential vendors have been identified based on expertise and knowledge of ICANN.